MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/sales-tax/sales-tax-troubleshooting-field-value-taxtrans-incorrect.md

 # required metadata

 title: Incorrect field value in TaxTrans
-description: This article provides information about troubleshooting incorrect field values in TaxTrans.
+description: Provides troubleshooting information that can help when field values are incorrect in TaxTrans.
 author: EricWangChen
-ms.date: 10/03/2022
+ms.date: 10/31/2022
-ms.topic: article
 ms.prod:
 ms.technology: